VaibhavN007/Spider-WebDev-Task-4/README.md

 5. The page should confirm successful creation of database and table.
 6. This would create a database named "Bulletin_Board_01" and two tables "spiderusers" and "posts".
 7. In the address bar of the browser type "http://localhost/index.php"
+8. The first ever user in database will automatically be promoted to admin.